BRCA genes are more complicated than most people think

 'Cancer-causing' vs inactivity

-The normal function of these genes, on the other hand, has been shown through work in many laboratories: these genes act together to enable repair of complete breaks across the two strands of the DNA double helix (double-stranded, or ds, breaks), in particular allowing perfect repair of damaged DNA by so-called "homologous recombination" in cells.
+The normal function of these genes, on the other hand, has been shown through work in many laboratories: these genes act together to enable repair of complete breaks across the two strands of the DNA double helix (double-stranded breaks), in particular allowing perfect repair of damaged DNA by so-called "homologous recombination" in cells.
 We carry two copies of each chromosome in our cells, and homologous recombination uses the undamaged copy as a template for exact repair of the damaged one.
 (At least two other types of less effective DNA repair pathways exist in our cells.)
 The BRCA genes also have particular functions in DNA replication and large-scale movements of DNA within the nuclei of cells, also know as chromatin remodeling.

 In fact, the "cancer-causing" BRCA genes in families prone to breast cancer are not making any special toxic molecules that result in breast cancer: they are simply not working, so cells are unable to repair DNA damage correctly.